ni/nimble/packages/nimble-components/CONTRIBUTING.md

 If you need to compose multiple elements into a new component, use previously built Nimble elements or basic HTML elements as your template building blocks.
 Extend `FoundationElement` and use a simple, unprefixed name, e.g. `QueryBuilder`.

 Use the `html` tagged template helper to define your custom template.
 See [Declaring Templates](https://www.fast.design/docs/fast-element/declaring-templates) for tips from FAST.
-Reference other nimble components using `DesignSystem.tagFor(FastFoundationBaseClass)` instead of hard coding the nimble tag name in the template.
+Reference other nimble components using `context.tagFor(NimbleComponentClass)` where `context` is the `ElementDefinitionContext` instead of hard coding the nimble tag name in the template.

 ### Adhere to architectural philosophies